 Clifford died of his wounds in Belgium on the 1st of October 1917.

 I was told by Pte.
 Geo.
 Priest of 8 Pl.
 B Co. who was still with the Bn. when I left on the 4 July, that he carried Williams out of the line.
 Williams was in an outpost when a shell buried him and he was also badly injured in the stomach.
 He was dug out but was unconscious.
 Priest was one of the men detailed to carry Williams on a stretcher to the D/S. Williams died on the way…Source: Pte Stuber7368A

 Williams was wounded in the front line trenches at Broodseinde Ridge and died at or near the D/S. ….I have seen his grave between Broodseinde and Westhoek Ridges with a cross erected over it with his name on, ….Source: Pte Bell 719

-He is listed on the Roll of Honour for Bacchus Marsh and District, published in The Bacchus Marsh Express on the 21st of December 1918 and also the Holy Trinity Church Roll of Honour held by the Holy Trinity Anglican Church in Bacchus Marsh.
-He is also remembered at Menin Gate Memorial, Ypres, West-Vlaanderen, Flanders, Belgium.
+He is listed on the Shire of Bacchus Marsh Roll of Honour, the Bacchus Marsh & District Roll of Honour and the Holy Trinity Church Roll of Honour.
+He is also remembered at Menin Gate Memorial, Ypres, Belgium.

 Last updated by lee, Tue, 18 May 2021 20:18:34